 Buy Raspberry Pi 3 alone or in kit?

-If you have material to “recycle”, keyboard, mouse, screen, SD card, you can buy your Raspberry Pi 3 alone.
+If you have material to “recycle”, keyboard, mouse, screen, SD board, you can buy your Raspberry Pi 3 alone.
 A home automation server does not need any accessories as we have just seen.
 You will need a keyboard, mouse, screen in the installation phase.
 Then, most home automation software offers a configuration interface accessible from any computer on the local network.
 At the worst, you can access the Raspberry Pi 3 using an SSH connection.

 Add a gateway to communicate with home automation devices